JamesonWeng/Blackjack-AI/README.md

 # Blackjack-AI-in-progress

-Uses genetic algorithms to create an AI for blackjack.
+Uses genetic algorithms to create an AI for a single-deck version of blackjack.